 Hyundai’s Car Design

 Hyundai has used EEG and eye-tracking technologies to test consumer reactions to car designs.
 This neuroscientific approach has influenced design decisions to make cars more appealing to potential buyers.
+Also, Hyundai has made significant investments in state-of-the-art virtual reality (VR) technology and infrastructure to transform its design process.

 Campbell’s Soup Product Packaging